frobware/openshift-dev/azure-upi-install-scripts/README.md

 	./install.sh

-This `install.sh` runs the remainder of the installation process via `script`.
-This will leave a `typescript` file in the current directory with all the steps and environment values listed.
-This can be used to observe installation progress but to also help diagnose installation failures.
+This `install.sh` runs the remainder of the installation process to completion--it also does this by re-exec'ing via `script(1)`.
+This will leave a `typescript` file in the current directory that lists all the steps and environment values generarted by the install steps.
+The `typescript` file can be used to both observe installation progress, and to help diagnose installation failures.

-The installer scripts will also create an environment file (`$CLUSTER_NAME-env.sh`) in the current directory that captures pertinent environment variable values that are computed during installation.
+The `install.sh` script will also create an environment file (`$CLUSTER_NAME-env.sh`) in the current directory that captures pertinent environment variable values that are computed during installation.
+This file is created when `install.sh` exits.

 For example: